Central Basin Water Director Frank Heldman Resigns

 By Brian Hews

-Hews Media Group has learned that embattled Central Basin water director Frank Heldman has resigned his position effective November 25.
+Hews Media Group has learned that embattled Central Basin Water Director Frank Heldman has resigned his position effective November 25.

 Heldman is one of the unelected appointees selected under Assembly woman Cristina Garcia’s is Ab 1794, and was appointed by current general manager Kevin Hunt.

-Heldman was recently removed from his WRD seat for unknown reasons.
+Heldman was recently removed from his MWD seat for unknown reasons.

 In addition, HMG was told that Heldman helped a friend land the General Manager position at Maywood Mutual 2 Water.